 The theater, they say, was still discernible until the 1400s, when most of it was razed or buried in order to build the great church of San Paolo Maggiore.
 The theater was, in every respect, comparable to those that you can still see today in Pompeii and Herculaneum—100 meters long and seating for thousands.
-More so than those towns, Neapolis was the theatrical big-time in this part of Italy, playing satire, tragedy, even a comedy written by Claudius and—if they had neon signs, this would have lit them up!—Nero, himself!
+More so than those towns, Neapolis was the theatrical big-time in this part of Italy, playing satire, tragedy, even a comedy written by Claudius and—if they had neon signs, this would have lit them up!— Nero, himself!
 Yes, the emperor fancied himself quite a nimble finger on the lyre and fancied that he had a fine voice.
 (He also fancied that he was a good emperor).
 Anyway, he would sing and play in Naples while luminaries such as Seneca were in the audience, presumably trying very hard not to laugh (“Please, Jupiter, let me keep a straight face!”)

-other interesting points of history as you follow it
+has other interesting points of history as you follow it

 out to the east to via Duomo.
-At the corner
+At the corner of via

-of via Gigante is the site where a Jesuit college was founded
+Gigante is the site where a Jesuit

-of the order.
-Tarquato Tasso,
+himself, the founder of the order.
+Tarquato